Discover the Ardmore Cliff Walk: A Coastal Gem in County Waterford

 Continue towards the Ardmore Head and soak up the simply amazing views.

 On your right, you will see the coastguard station.
 It was the second coast guard station in Ardmore, the first one at the Ardmore end of the strand became a victim of coastal erosion.
 It was continually manned until the Civil War in 1922 and was abandoned in 1921.
-It was taken over by the republicans on independence and subsequently burnt down.
+The republicans on independence took it over and subsequently burnt down.
 The old Coast Guard Station is now a private residence.

 You will then pass a shipwreck known as Sampson.
 It was wrecked here on a stormy night in 1988.